brislazaro/VW-prueba/README.md

 # Future improvements

 If I had more time to develop this project I would focus on the following:
- - **Ant design console error on form change**: Something from ant design is causing an error to the console at some times when changing the inputs.
-I'd like to investigate what's causing it and fix that.
+ - **Ant design console error on form change**: Investigate and fix console errors related to Ant Design when changing form inputs.

- - **Async thunks TS error**: In the file [thunks.ts](./src/redux/thunks.ts), I had to use some `any` types, as TS was throwing an error, but due to time limitations I decided to continue and focus on that later as I couldn't find a propper solution for it.
+ - **Async thunks TS error**: Resolve TypeScript errors in [thunks.ts](./src/redux/thunks.ts) that currently use any types for time limitations.